Smantii/dctkit/docs/theory.md

 $$\langle \langle d^\star \alpha, \star \beta \rangle \rangle= \langle \langle\alpha, \partial^\star  \star \beta \rangle \rangle.$$

-We have to take care about the sign of the dual boundary, as stated in [@schulz2020convergence].
-The following definition [@schulz2020convergence] is consistent with our orientation rule.
+We have to take care about the sign of the dual boundary, as stated in (Schulz and Tsogtgerel 2020).
+The following definition (Schulz and Tsogtgerel 2020) is consistent with our orientation rule.

 :::: defbox
 ::: Def